akhter05/qa-frontend-challenge-solution/README.md

 5. The project is comprised of;

    a.
-Two test scenario 'least-stop-flights-validations.js' and 'cheapest-flight-   validations.js' files
+Two test scenario named 'least-stop-flights-validations.js' and 'cheapest-flight-validations.js' files in integration folder.

    b.
-One JSON file 'flightdetails.json'in Fixture folder
+One JSON file 'flightdetails.json'in Fixture folder.

    c. index.js and commands.js file which is having the custom commands code.